On characteristic numbers of $24$ dimensional String manifolds: Introduction

 String manifolds of dimension $24$ are of special interest.
 For instance, in this dimension, one has (cf. page $85$-$87$ in \cite{HBJ94}) where $\bar{\Delta}=E_4^3-744\cdot \Delta$ with $E_4$ being the Eisenstein series of weight $4$ and $\Delta$ being the modular discriminant of weight $12$ (see Section \ref{introsubsecTZ} for definitions).
-Hirzebruch raised his prize question in \cite{HBJ94} that whether there exists a $24$ dimensional compact String manifold $M$ such that $W(M)=\bar{\Delta}$ (or equivalently $\widehat{A}(M)=1, \widehat{A}(M, T)=0$) and the Monster group acts on $M$ by diffeomorphism.
+Hirzebruch raised his prize question in \cite{HBJ94} that whether there exists a $24$ dimensional compact String manifold $M$ such that $W(M)=\bar{\Delta}$ (or equivalently $\widehat{A}(M)=1, \widehat{A}(M, T)=0$) and the Monster group acts on $M$ as self-diffeomorphisms.
 The existence of such manifold was confirmed by Mahowald-Hopkins \cite{MH02}.
 Indeed, they determined the image of Witten genus at this dimension via $tmf$.
 However, the part of the question concerning the Monster group is still open.

 In this paper, we study the Pontryagin numbers of $24$ dimensional String manifolds from the perspective of algebraic topology.
-In particular, we find representatives of an integral basis of the String cobrodism group at dimension $24$, based on the work of Mahowald-Hopkins \cite{MH02}, Borel-Hirzebruch \cite{BH58} and Wall \cite{Wall62}.
+Combining the works of Mahowald-Hopkins \cite{MH02}, Borel-Hirzebruch \cite{BH58} and Wall \cite{Wall62} we find representatives of an integral basis of the String cobordism group at dimension 24.
 This has immediate applications to the divisibility of various characteristic numbers of the $24$ dimensional String manifolds.
 It also provides potential clue for understanding a question of Teichner (see Subsection \ref{introsubsecTZ}).